London Chargers: History

 South West London Chargers were formed on 17 January 2013 from the merger of South London Storm and West London Sharks.
 The newly merged side was based in Clapham Common.

 The club entered a team in the London Premier men's competition and a second men's team in the London Entry League.
 The club ran a women's team in the South East England competition.

 Chargers went on to win the London Premier and the Harry Jepson three years in a row - 2013 - 15.

 In December 2015, the club announced a rebrand to 'London Chargers' and competed in the Conference League South, the highest level of amateur rugby league in the south of Britain.
 Their A team moved up to the London Premier competition to replace the first team.
 Chargers won the CLS in 2016, but after the season the CLS folded and Chargers had to go back to the London Premier.
 In 2017 they made it to the London Premier final but lost to Hammersmith Hills Hoists.

 In 2018 Chargers drew local long term rivals Hammersmith in the 1st round of the Challenge Cup and avenged the Grand Final defeat winning 18–0.
 But in the London Premier season, Chargers once again came up just short against Hammersmith losing in the Grand Final.

 In 2019 Chargers made the Grand Final of the newly formed Southern Conference League, once again against Hammersmith Hills Hoists.
 They drew 12-12 and won away 16–34 against the Hoists in the season.
 But when it came to the Grand Final, Chargers went down 16–10.
 The rivalry continues...

 The 2020 season was cancelled due to COVID-19.

-In 2021 Chargers made the Grand Final against Wests Warriors, but went down 20-10 in Rosslyn Park.
+In 2021 Chargers made the Grand Final against Wests Warriors, but went down 20–10 in Rosslyn Park.

 In 2022 Chargers made the Grand Final against Wests Warriors, however went down again in a nailbiter.

-In 2023 Chargers will run two men's teams in the Southern Conference League and the London Premier League, whilst also moving taking occupancy at their new home ground at Kings House School in Chiswick.
+In 2023 Chargers won the London Premier competition beating Medway Dragons 38–16 at London Skolars.
+This was the first time the Chargers won the competition with their second team.
+The previous threepeat (2013–15) was done with their first team.
+Unfortunately the first team was not as successful this year, getting knocked out in the semi-final of the Southern Conference League to a strong Hammersmith Hills Hoist who went on to win the competition by beating Wests Warriors in the Grand Final.

+In 2024 Chargers aim to continue with running two men's team.

 Chargers has run two men's teams since inception in 2013.